droonee/sumo_loggen/README.md

 - Use `python3 setup.py <http_endpoint>` to install the requirements and setup the dependencies

-- Use `source ~/.bashrc` to refresh the HTTP_ENDPOINT global variable.
+- Use `source ~/.bashrc` to refresh the global variable.
 Test with `echo $HTTP_ENDPOINT` to verify the global variable is set

 ### Steps
 - Update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file **David took care of this with global env variable**